rhenenrpg/rhenenrpg.github.io/mgmp/foundry/auto-login/README.md

 ## Foundry Autologin

 User management has not been a priority in the development of FoundryVTT.
-FoudryVTT user management has drawbacks, some IMHO unacceptable:
+FoudryVTT user management has drawbacks, some IMHO unacceptable from an UX perspective:
   * The admin/mastergm has to add users manually and set their passwords manually;
   * Passwords are hashed on the server with a one-way hash, the admin has to maintain some form of shadow registration of users and passwords;
   * Users are administrated on world level and if you have different hosts, users (and their passwords) have to be maintained seperately for each game;
   * If you want a single password for a user, the admin has to sync this password accross all games the user is in;
-  * Every time the admin changes something, a world reloads for all connected users.
+  * Every time the admin commits a change in the user management page, the game reloads for all connected users.

 ## Foundry Autologin - User Experience